 14 September: Writing On Family, New Haven Free Public Library, 12 pm

-17 September: Crudo launch w Eileen Myles, McNally Jackson Williamsburg, New York City, 7pm
+17 September: Crudo launch w Eileen Myles, McNally Jackson Williamsburg, NYC, 7 pm

-18 September: Crudo launch w Stephanie Danler, Housing Works, New York City, 7pm
+18 September: Crudo launch w Stephanie Danler, Housing Works, NYC, 7 pm

 29 September: I'll be doing an absolutely one-off performance of a brand-new commission, a dialogue with Virginia Woolf's Orlando, written to celebrate its 90th birthday, at Charleston's Small Wonder festival.
 From 8-23 September you can also see A Million Candles, an Orlando-inspired installation made with artist Sarah Wood.